 They were pretty tiny yesterday so I only scored a few rides but there was a family on the beach watching me.
 They were packing up when I came drifting by (yes, I continue to do that – I still don’t hold my lineup very well) and they stood on the beach for a while waiting for me to get up.
 Luckily, my one good ride came during this point so I didn’t embarrass myself too much.

-I stayed out long enough to see the sun dip into the gulf before packing it in.
+I stayed out long enough to see the sun dip into the gulf before wrapping up.
 As I rinsed off my board at the top of the staircase, I looked down about 30 feet to the gulf.
 The elevation in this area is the highest of the surrounding counties so it makes for some stunning views.

 The sky was still glowing with oranges and pinks from the recent sunset and flitting around in the peach light were hundreds of dragonflies.
 I’ll never forget the beauty of that moment; it was an incredible sight.